danielgafni/dotfiles/README.md

 # `gaf`

-`gaf` is my CLI tool made for running commands related to these dotfiles.
-It's currently under development.
+[`gaf`](https://github.com/danielgafni/gaf) is my CLI tool made for running commands related to these dotfiles.

 # Wallpapers